-My name is Michelle Lowden my pronouns are ‘she, her and hers’.
+My name is Michelle Lowden my pronouns are ‘she and her’.
 I am the founder and owner of Milo Creations.
 I am a daughter of the Bear Clan passed down from my mother Roberta Charlie and Yellow Corn Clan passed down from my father Aaron Lowden.
 I am fortunate to call my ancestral home, the Pueblo of Acoma (known as Aa’ku in Keres) my current home.
-Within the past year, I’ve not only started working for my tribe for the first time, as a Cultural Liaison at Acoma Behavioral Health Services but also, I became a mother for the first time.
-Though working for my tribe over the past year is something that has brought me such pride - I have been working to honor my heritage through art when I started Milo Creations in 2009, which has grown from creating Acoma-influenced jewelry to offering products such as wool blankets, silk scarves and graphic work.
+Within the past couple of years, I’ve not only started working for my tribe for the first time, as a Program Coordinator at Acoma Health and Human Services Division but also, I became a mother for the first time.
+Though working for my tribe is something that has brought me such pride - I have been working to honor my heritage through art when I started Milo Creations in 2009, which has grown from creating Acoma-influenced jewelry to offering products such as wool blankets, silk scarves and graphic work.

 May 2014- Michelle has been an Inspired Natives Collaborator since 2014 and is the first arts entrepreneur to participate in Eighth Generation's Inspired Natives Project.
 Click link to learn more about the Inspired Natives Project